John Swinney: Attainment gap

-A report by Audit Scotland in March 2021 concluded that the results of Swinney's efforts to reduce the poverty related attainment gap in Scottish education were "limited and [fell] short of the Scottish Government’s aims.
+A report by Audit Scotland in March 2021 concluded that the results of Swinney's efforts to reduce the poverty related attainment gap in Scottish education were "limited and [fell] short of the Scottish Government's aims.
 Improvement needs to happen more quickly and there needs to be greater consistency across the country."
 In 10 Scottish council areas the attainment gap between the richest and the poorest children increased.

-Covid Recovery Secretary: 2021–present
+Covid Recovery Secretary: 2021–2023

 Following the 2021 Scottish Parliament election, Scottish Labour urged Sturgeon to replace Swinney as Cabinet Secretary for Education, citing what it called "a litany of failures", in the "hope a new minister can stop the rot."
-On 18 May, Sturgeon announced John Swinney would continue as Deputy First Minister but would be reshuffled to the new cabinet role as Cabinet Secretary for Covid Recovery.
+On 18 May, Sturgeon announced Swinney would continue as Deputy First Minister but would be reshuffled to the new cabinet role as Cabinet Secretary for Covid Recovery.
+Swinney also served as Acting Cabinet Secretary for Finance and the Economy from July 2022, whilst Kate Forbes was on maternity leave.

-Following the resignation of Nicola Sturgeon, Swinney announced that he was standing down from his position as Deputy First Minister on 2 March 2023.
+Following Sturgeon's resignation in February 2023, Swinney announced on 2 March 2023 that he was standing down from his position as Deputy First Minister.
 He stated that it had been an "honour to serve Scotland".
+In March 2023, Swinney moved to the SNP's backbenches and served as a member of the Scottish Parliament's Justice Committee.
+He spent the duration of Humza Yousaf's premiership on the backbenches.

+First Minister of Scotland (2024–present)

+2024 leadership bid

+Following Yousaf's resignation in April 2024 amid a government crisis, Swinney launched his leadership bid on 2 May, after Kate Forbes, who was a serious contender to become leader, dropped out and endorsed him.
+On 30 April, Forbes and Swinney held meetings to discuss the leadership.
+Swinney announced Forbes would receive a significant role in his government if elected, and Forbes soon after announced she would not be standing.
+Following Swinney's election, this was later enacted with Forbes appointed as his Deputy First Minister and the new Cabinet Secretary for Economy and Gaelic.

+Graeme McCormick announced he would challenge Swinney for the leadership, saying he had the 100 nominations on 5 May.
+Just hours later, he withdrew and endorsed Swinney, who became the presumptive nominee.

+On 6 May, with no other candidates put forward, Swinney was elected as party leader unopposed.
+He said that he would work with Scottish unionists as leader.